Frequently Asked Questions

 • Have an interest in maintaining employment on or off-campus

 If you are interested in learning more about Daymark Living as an option for you, a loved one, or client you can get in touch with a member of our team by either calling (972) 646-2162, completing our contact form, or scheduling a call or campus tour on our Next Steps page.
 Experienced members of our admissions team will meet with you to discuss life in the Daymark Living community and talk about expectations.
 If interest and eligibility requirements are met, your family will be given an application to complete.
-Our admissions team will then meet with the prospective resident and family members.
-After approval by the team (there is a required $500 fee), the final step is a financial review through a private third party.
+Our admissions team will then meet with the prospective resident and family members for an in-person interview (there is a required $500 app fee due at time of interview).
+Once approved, the next step is to book your move-in date.

 Visit the Getting Started page.